 Entrance into the World of Wine

 He was so excited by what Stewart was doing that he asked for a job on the spot.
-His parents weren’t thrilled, but they supported his decision to study winemaking at Davis.
-This was how Lett got his degree in viticulture.
-After graduating and traveling to wine regions in Europe, David returned to the United States with the conviction that he could grow the best Pinot in America, even though the climate was said to be too cold for Pinot.
+His parents weren’t thrilled, but they supported his decision to study winemaking at UC Davis.
+In 1963 he had obtained a degree in viticulture, and traveled to Europe to visit some of the most famous wine regions in the world.
+When he returned to the United States, he came back with a love of Pinot Noir and a belief he could find a great place to grow this grape in the US.

 David Lett Kickstarted the Oregon Wine Industry